brianredbeard/gpget/README.md

-Given a situation where users want to provide access to a host without the full feature set of a centralized AAA (authentication, authorization, and accounting) system a streamlined mechanism for securely providing this access can be achieved with GPGet.
+Given a situation where users want to provide access to a host without the full feature set of a centralized AAA (authentication, authorization, and accounting) system a streamlined mechanism for securely providing this access can be achieved with GPget.

 First, one would generate an ssh keypair with which to access a host: